jhuckaby/pixl-tools/README.md

 STRING generateUniqueBase64( BYTES, SALT )
 ```

-This function generates a pseudo-random URL-safe Base64 ID string by combining various bits of local entropy, and hashing it together with [SHA-256](http://en.wikipedia.org/wiki/SHA-2).
-The default digest length is 32 bytes (which results in a ~43 character Base64 string), but you can pass in any lesser byte length to chop it (e.g. 16 or 8).
-If you want to add your own entropy, pass it as the 2nd argument.
+This function generates a cryptographically secure URL-safe Base64 ID string.
+It is *extremely* fast, as it uses a local 32K cache and only calls [crypto.randomBytes](https://nodejs.org/api/crypto.html#cryptorandombytessize-callback) to refill it.
+The default length is 32 bytes (which results in a ~43 character Base64 string), but you can pass in any lesser byte length to chop it (e.g. 16 or 8).

 ```js
 let id = Tools.generateUniqueBase64();